r00tkie/CipherCraft/README.md

 ## Overview

-This powerful tool lets you obfuscate your payload and generate a loader for multiple encryption types.
+This tool lets you obfuscate your payload and generate a loader for multiple encryption types.
 It can process raw shellcode as input and provides a range of encoding/encryption options, including IPv4 and IPv6 addresses, XOR, AES, RC4, MAC addresses, and UUID addresses.

 ## Features

-Algorithm Choices: Choose from a variety of encoding algorithms to customize the obfuscation process.
+Algorithm Choices: Choose from various encoding algorithms to customize the obfuscation process.
 Cipher Generation: Obtain the encoded shellcode as a cipher for further use or analysis.
-Loader Code Generation: Utilize the `-L` option to generate ready-to-compile loader.
+Loader Code Generation: Utilize the `-L` option to generate a ready-to-compile loader.

 ### Usage
 ```bash